-As the initiative grows, we need to make sure the Seal is available not just for students studying more commonly taught languages like Spanish or French, or for school districts who can afford assessments, but any student who is proficient in a language other than English.
+With the demand increasing for the Seal of Biliteracy, we are helping to make sure the Seal is available to as many students as possible.
+Students studying more commonly taught languages like Spanish or French or only school districts that can afford the necessary language assessments should not be the only ones that can take part in Seal of Biliteracy programs.
+We believe any student who is proficient in a language other than English should be able to earn a Seal of Biliteracy.

-That’s why Avant Assessment partnered with the Polish Mission of Orchard Lake Schools in Michigan to create the first ever nationally-recognized Polish proficiency assessment.
-Polish students in Michigan, which officially adopted the Seal of Biliteracy last month, will now have access to the Seal of Biliteracy.
+That’s why Avant partnered with the Polish Mission of Orchard Lake Schools in Michigan to create the first-ever nationally-recognized Polish proficiency test.
+Polish students in Michigan were the first students in the U.S. to take a biliteracy test that gave them the opportunity to earn the Seal of Biliteracy for Polish language proficiency.

-But none of this would have happened without Marzanna Owinski, the Polish language director at The Polish Mission, who has been on a mission to improve and expand Polish language education in America, particularly among Michigan’s abundant Polish-American population.
+None of this would have happened without Marzanna Owinski, the Polish language director at The Polish Mission.
+She has been on a mission to improve and expand Polish language education in America, particularly among Michigan’s abundant Polish-American population.
 She helped campaign for the Seal of Biliteracy and is now on a working task force on how it will be implemented statewide.
-She also approached Avant to develop a Polish assessment so that her students would not be left out.
+Marzanna also approached Avant to develop a Polish language assessment so that her students would not be left out.

 “We needed something that would be accepted everywhere in the country,” Owinski said.
 “Something accessible and affordable.
-Avant Assessment was so great to work with in making this happen.”
+The Avant was so great to work with in making this happen.”

 Avant did not previously have a Polish assessment, but neither did anyone else.
-Together, they worked with The Polish Mission to develop a new Avant Polish STAMP 4S test based on nationally-recognized standards and models from Avant’s other language tests.
-This spring, the assessment is available for the first time ever to the 30,000 students studying Polish across the country.
+Together, we worked with The Polish Mission to develop a new Avant Polish STAMP 4S test based on nationally-recognized standards and models from Avant’s other language tests.
+This spring, the assessment is available for the first time ever to the thousands of students studying Polish across the country.

 “There are thousands of students who have mastered Polish as a second language, and now with this assessment and the Seal of Biliteracy, they can demonstrate their proficiency and highlight it as a marketable skill for colleges or future jobs,” said Avant founder and CEO David Bong.
 “In today’s global economy and multicultural society, language skills are highly valuable.
 The growth of the Seal of Biliteracy is proof that people are recognizing this more and more.”